The Two Big Traps of Code Coverage

 So, no more excuses for not measuring coverage.

-Trap #2: “Coverage is everything!”
+Trap #2: “Coverage Is Everything!”

 It’s common to mistakenly think that coverage is everything.
 Once teams are able to measure coverage, it’s not uncommon for managers to say “let’s increase that number.”
-Eventually the number itself becomes more important than the testing.
+Eventually, the number itself becomes more important than the testing.
 Perhaps the best analogy is one I heard from Parasoft’s founder, Adam Kolawa:

 “It’s like asking a pianist to cover 100% of the piano keys rather than hit just the keys that make sense in the context of a given piece of music.
 When he plays the piece, he gets whatever amount of key coverage makes sense.”

 Therein lies the problem – mindless coverage is the same as mindless music.
-The coverage needs to reflect real, meaningful use of the code, otherwise it’s just noise.
+The coverage needs to reflect real, meaningful use of the code, otherwise, it’s just noise.

 And speaking of noise… the cost of coverage goes up as coverage increases.
 Remember that you not only need to create tests, but you have to maintain them going forward.
 If you’re not planning on re-using and maintaining a test, you should probably not waste the time creating it in the first place.
-As the test suite gets larger, the amount of noise increases in unexpected ways.
+As the test suite gets larger, the number of noise increases in unexpected ways.
 Twice as many tests may mean two or even three times as much noise.
 The meaningless tests end up creating more noise than good tests because they have no real context, but have to be dealt with each time the tests are executed.
 Talk about technical debt!
 Useless tests are a real danger.